 ETC Board of Directors

-ETC President, General Manager of Théâtre de Liège/Belgium
+ETC President, General Manager & Artistic Director of Théâtre de Liège/Belgium

 Serge Rangoni studied at the Conservatoire of Brussels.
 After working in various theatre institutions and at the Ministry of Culture, he was designated in 2004 as General Manager of Théâtre de Liège.
 Under his leadership, the theatre received the titles of “European center of theatrical creation and choreography” and “Centres for Drama” in the French-speaking area of Belgium, affirming its role in theatrical and dance productions and their dissemination to local and international audiences.
 Since his arrival at its head, the institution has developed considerably, with now an audience of 65,000 and more than 180 performances a season.
 Théâtre de Liège is today the leading stage in Wallonia.